How tie up loose yarn ends on your knitting

 After you make and bind off a piece of knitting, you will almost always have one or more yarn tails to weave into your piece.
 There are two schools of thought on how to get rid of loose yarn ends on knitting.
 Knitting purists say you should weave in your ends so there are no knots in your knitting.
 I say go ahead and knot if a knot will anchor your yarn better.
-Below I’ll show you how to knot in a loose end, as well as a standard way to weave in your loose ends using a “duplicate stitch” pattern.
+Here I’ll introduce you to how I finish off my knits.
+I’ll show you how to knot in a loose end, as well as a standard way to weave in your loose ends using a “duplicate stitch” pattern.

 To knot in your loose end, first split the strand of yarn in two; using a tapestry needle makes this easier.

 Next, put one of the new strands of yarn on the tapestry needle and sew the yarn under a leg of a knit stitch to anchor it in place.
 Take the yarn off the tapestry needle.

 Pick up an end of the yarn in each hand.
 Tie a simple knot with the two ends (loop the left strand of yarn over then under the right strand).
 Let go of the ends of the yarn.
 The left strand of yarn will now be the right strand, and vice versa, since the knot will cause the pieces to switch places.
 Pick up the two strands of yarn again.

 Tie another simple knot in the exact same manner as the first.
 Pull tight.
 If the knot slips when pulled, tie a third knot in the same manner and pull tightly.

 Weave in Yarn Ends

 Instead of tying in your loose end, you can choose to weave in your loose end without knots.
 This is a good option for rougher yarns like raw wool, since these yarn fibers grab onto each other.